We have started a Patreon page with the hopes that

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Those Redheads From Seattle had a three-channel stereophonic sound which has been restored and we also get the option of a mono track - both in DTS-HD Master Audio at 1573 kbps (16-bit.).
 Discerning ears will note the separation in the 3.0 channel (which is also offered as a sample in the extras.)
-The score is credited to Sidney Cutner (part of the music department for Gun Crazy and Rear Window) and Leo Shuken (composer for Preston Sturges' The Lady Eve, Sullivan's Travels etc.) There were only 5 numbers performed in the film; Teresa Brewer singing Baby, Baby, Baby and Mr. Banjo Man, Guy Mitchell for Chick-a-Boom, a duet by the pair for Johnny Mercer and Hoagy Carmichael's I Guess It Was You All the Time, as well as The Bell Sisters singing Take Back Your Gold.
+The score is credited to Sidney Cutner (part of the music department for Gun Crazy and Rear Window) and Leo Shuken (composer for Preston Sturges' Christmas in July, The Lady Eve, Sullivan's Travels etc.) There were only 5 numbers performed in the film; Teresa Brewer singing Baby, Baby, Baby and Mr. Banjo Man, Guy Mitchell for Chick-a-Boom, a duet by the pair for Johnny Mercer and Hoagy Carmichael's I Guess It Was You All the Time, as well as The Bell Sisters singing Take Back Your Gold.
 The audio is quite good - clean with some depth.
 Some may find it disproportionately strong in relation to the video.
 There are no subtitles and my Oppo has identified it as being a region 'A' - locked.

 Premium in terms of supplements is the audio commentary by film historians Hillary Hess, Greg Kintz, Jack Theakston and Bob Furmanek who give a plethora of information regarding the entire production (we learn that John Payne was initially cast in the role of Johnny Kisco but was already committed to starring in, the essential noir, 99 River Street) with detailed discussions educating the listeners on the restoration hurdles with specifics.
 I found it extremely enlightening and it advanced my appreciation of the film and process.
 Great job!
 There is an 8-minute 2006 interview with Rhonda Fleming, a 5-minute 'Before/After' restoration demonstration, the aforementioned 3-channel Stereo demo and an original theatrical trailer.